Using Python's pip to Manage Your Projects' Dependencies

 "x.y.z"

 After starting the interactive Python interpreter, you imported the requests module.
-By calling requests.__version__, you verified that you were using the requests module within your virtual environment.
+By calling requests.__version__, you verified that you were using the same version of requests as you expected.
+You also investigated requests.__file__ to confirm that you’ve imported the requests module from within your virtual environment.

 Using a Custom Package Index